… is everywhere.

 The decreasing cost of cloud storage and reliable connectivity can make the cloud more attractive to companies with lower budgets.
 It's also easily scalable so the storage space can grow at the same pace as business needs.

-Many companies like to store their data backups in a cloud application such as OneDrive or a solution like Barracuda Cloud Storage.
+Many companies like to store their data backups in a cloud application such as OneDrive.
 This is a great solution, but remember the redundancy rule mentioned above.
-Keep another copy on-premises or in another cloud, so that you have them in two separate places.
+Keep another copy on-premises or in another cloud so that you have them in two separate places.

 WBD is recognized every year on March 31.
 While every day should be ‘backup day,' WBD is a great reminder to evaluate your data protection strategy and adjust it as needed.